On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Results and Discussions

-Here, we investigate the impact of using more layers of metal walls to form the pathway.
-We first consider the double-layer metal wall setup as depicted in Fig.~\ref{Basic_3D_prototype}$(c)$, and provide both experimental and simulation results of power intensity at several distances for different frequency in Fig.~\ref{double_layer_result1}.
-It can be observed that the general trend of ${\rm S}{21}$ for the double-layer and single-layer is very similar, except for a slight increase of approximately $0.1{\rm dB}$ in ${\rm S}{21}$ for the double-layer case.
+In this sub-section, we investigate the impact of using more layers of metal walls to create the pathway.
+We first consider the double-layer metal wall setup on the 3D-printed resin platform as depicted in Fig.~\ref{Basic_3D_prototype}$(c)$, and provide both experimental and simulation results of ${\rm S}_{21}$ at several distances for different frequency in Fig.~\ref{double_layer_result1}.
+It can be observed that the general trend of ${\rm S}_{21}$ for the double-layer and single-layer is very similar, except for a slight increase of approximately $0.1\,{\rm dB}$ in ${\rm S}_{21}$ for the double-layer case.
 This indicates that the double-layer performs slightly better than the single-layer in confining the signal within the pathway, as the double-layer enhances the ability of the propagation boundary to block signal leakage out of the pathway.
-Fig.~\ref{double_layer_result2} illustrates the E-field power intensity decay against the distance where the simulation results of three- and four-layer metal walls are also included.
-It can be seen that the signal improvement in the case of three- and four-layer metal walls is less significant, being only less than $0.05{\rm dB}$.
-Thus, double-layer metal walls appear to be sufficient to create a highly isolated pathway and guide the surface wave when necessary.
+Fig.~\ref{double_layer_result2} illustrates the E-field power decay against the distance where the simulation results of three- and four-layer metal walls are also included.
+It can be seen that the signal improvement in the case of three- and four-layer metal walls is less significant, being only less than $0.05\,{\rm dB}$.
+Thus, double-layer metal walls appear to be sufficient to create an isolated pathway and guide the surface wave when necessary.
 In general, the single-layer metal wall structure is adequate to create the reconfigurable surface pathway, as demonstrated in the results above.